Editor-in-Chief: Jaynie Royal

 Michelle Esquillo is the editor for our Off the Precipice platform as well as our Pact Press and Regal titles.
 She studies poetry in the MFA Creative Writing Program at the University of North Carolina at Greensboro, from which she also holds a Bachelor of Arts in English.
 Her work has appeared in UNCG’s student-run arts and literature magazine Coraddi, and in digital publications Elephant Journal and Hennen’s Observer.
 She currently lives in Greensboro with her wife.

-Editor: Nora Shychuk
+Assistant Editor: Nora Shychuk

-Nora Shychuk is an editor for Regal House Publishing.
+Nora Shychuk is an assistant editor for Regal House Publishing.
 She is a graduate of University College Cork in Ireland, where she received her M.A. in creative writing.
 Her B.A., from Jacksonville University, is in Screenwriting and English.
 Her own work has appeared in several literary magazines and anthologies, including The Lonely Crowd and Pact Press’ Speak and Speak Again.
 She currently lives in New York City.